deadbaed/nix-supervisord/readme.md

 ## Features

 - Leverage nixpkgs for the wide selection of fresh packages
-- Manage services with a CLI (start/stop/restart)
+- Manage services with a CLI (start/stop/restart) with `supervisorctl`
-- Collect unmodified logs in a single place to process them with [lnav](https://lnav.org)
+- Collect unmodified logs in a single place, ready to be processed them with a tool like [lnav](https://lnav.org) (my favorite one)
 - Cross platform (Darwin, Linux)

 ## Get started

+A complete example can be found it the folder [example](./example/).

 ### flakes